Emanuele-Tirendi/OS/README.md

 * server loggs: when a new client connection establishes and when a client quits or the connection is lost
 * client loggs: when the connection to a server is lost

 Note here that losing the connection and losing the connection due to Ping-Pong inactivity aren't the same thing.
-Losing the connection due to Ping-Pong can happen even if there is a good connection, but the Ping-Pong time expires.
+Losing the connection due to Ping-Pong inactivity can happen even if there is a good connection, but the Ping-Pong time expires.
 For that, see more under section Ping-Pong.

 ## Ping-Pong and Client-Server-Communication